iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 2. Compare the newly calculated signature with the value in the HTTP header `X-iZettle-Signature` and take actions accordingly.

 ## Step 5: Avoid webhook requests timeout
-Webhook requests time out 10 seconds after the Pusher API sends the events to the destination endpoint on your server.
+Webhook requests time out 10 seconds after the Pusher API sends the events to the destination URL on your server.

 To avoid webhook requests failing, configure your server to handle them as soon as possible.
-So the destination endpoint can respond to the Pusher API before the timeout.
+So the destination URL can respond to the Pusher API before the timeout.
 A best practice is to handle webhook requests in the background.

 To handle webhook requests in the background:
 1. Insert webhooks in a queue.